Moving to Mexico with Kids

 But, moving anywhere with a family requires more preparation and can cause more stress than just moving as a solo traveler.
 Moving to Mexico with kids requires more preparation, so I’ll give you all my best tips on how to do it and answer your questions about whether it’s something for you… because let’s face it: living in Mexico might not be for everyone.

 Who am I to give you advice on moving to Mexico?
-Fair question, especially in the sea of articles written on the topic.
+That is a fair question, especially in the sea of articles written on the topic.
 I’ve been living in Mexico on and off for years since 2010.

-I spent over 2 years in Mexico City as an expat working various jobs, studied there at a local university.
+I spent over 2 years in Mexico City as an expat working various jobs, and studied there at a local university.
 Then I left Mexico and returned to live in Playa del Carmen.
-I lived in Playa for about 3 years full time and now I live there on and off with the kids and cat.
+I lived in Playa for about 3 years full time and these days I live there on and off with the kids and cat.

 Is It Hard to Move to Mexico with Kids?

-Not at all as long as you’re self-employed or have savings.
-Mexico gives temporary residency permits to people way easier than other countries do and then you can convert it into a permanent residency and eventually citizenship.
+It’s not hard at all, as long as you’re self-employed or have savings.
+Mexico gives temporary residency permits to people way easier than other countries do, and then you can convert it into a permanent residency and eventually citizenship.

 You need to prove your income and savings, make appointments at the consulate, and get approved.
 Thankfully, it doesn’t involve months or years of waiting like in the US even for family members, so it’s a plausible and affordable option.

 If you’re planning on having more kids you’re in luck, because you can just have a baby in Mexico and get permanent residency based on your Mexican child.
-I had a temporary residency years ago, but then had a baby in Mexico and don’t need to prove much to get my new residency.
+I had a temporary residency years ago, but then had a baby in Mexico and didn’t need to prove much to get my permanent residency.

 What’s the Best Place to Live in Mexico for Families?